 When it comes to online video streaming, most video platforms only allow viewers a single playback option: press the Play button, and the video plays back at normal speed.
 However, modern video platforms offer viewers a range of playback options that enable them to change the rate of speed at which the video is presented.

 For example, regular speed playback — the rate at which videos are usually presented — is referred to as “1x speed.”
 When you click to play the video below, it’s the normal rate of speed at which the video plays back.

 In contrast, modern educational video platforms that support Variable Speed Playback give students the option to play videos back slower or faster than normal speeds.

 To try this out on the video above, click the image to open up the Panopto video player.
-From your desktop web browser or the Panopto Mobile app for iOS, click the 1x Speed button at the bottom right side of the player.
+From your desktop web browser, click the 1x Speed button at the bottom right side of the player.
 In the Play Speed menu that opens up, you can choose different playback speed options from .5x (half speed) to 2x (double speed).